-Doing things fast has more primary and second order benefits than we realize which makes it hard to conceptualize it’s full value.
+Doing things fast has more primary and second-order benefits than we realize which makes it hard to conceptualize its full value.
 As a simple example, consider how we evaluate products by how completely they solve the problem.
 If you remove the temporal component, the value of the solution drops to zero—a solution is useless if it’s not available in a sensible amount of time.

 Now factor in the value of exceeding your expectation for a sensible amount of time.
 Then factor in the likelihood of doing it again because it’s fast.
 Then repurpose the time saved towards working on something else that is valuable.